ListerLab/guides/pages/mydoc/mydoc_how_to_make_igv_web_sessions.md

 ---

-### 4. Load the browser session file in IGV web app and share the session with others
+### 4. Load the session in IGV and share with others

 Now, navigate to [https://igv.org/app/](https://igv.org/app/) in your browser.
 Google Chrome seems to work best for this application.